slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Goals are dreams with deadlines."
 -- Diana Scharf Hunt*

-Our present (in)actions will compound into the future we will get – that’s a great way to think about what lies ahead.
-However, don’t worry too much, you can’t control it.
+Our present (in)actions will compound into the future we will experience – that’s a great way to think about what lies ahead.
+However, don’t worry, you can’t control much.

 > *"I never worry about the future.
 It comes soon enough."
 -- Albert Einstein*

-> *"We all have two lives.
-The second one starts when we only have one."
--- Confucius*

 > *"No matter what you do or make in life, it will be forgotten.
 And then people will just make it again and pretend that what you did never happened."
 -- John Hodgman*

-> *"Be a good ancestor.
-Do something a future generation will thank you for.
-A simple thing is to plant a tree."
--- Kevin Kelly*

 > *"History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
 A good question to ask yourself today is «What might I be wrong about?»"
 -- Kevin Kelly*